Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Rainy pine forests, warm soup, and a visit to Rob Roy’s grave

-After a delicious breakfast—homemade granola, fresh fruit, and yogurt—We were dropped back off in Strathyre.
+After a delicious breakfast—homemade granola, fresh fruit, and yogurt—we were dropped back off in Strathyre.
 It was raining—not hard, just a light, steady drizzle that lasted most of the day.

 The trail led through a dense pine forest that felt especially peaceful in the rain.
 Everything smelled fresh and earthy.
 It was the kind of day that could have felt dreary, but instead it felt calm and almost timeless.